 To functionally characterize non-coding variants associated with human traits and diseases, we employ a massively parallel reporter assay (MPRA), a high-throughput screening platform that enables the simultaneous functional validation of regulatory activity of thousands of variants in a single experiment.
 We plan to apply MPRA to hundreds of thousands of genetic variants associated with a wide range of diseases to (1) decode the principle underlying variant effects on gene regulation and (2) prioritize variants causally implicated in diseases.

-We try to implement Hi-C, a genome-wide chromosome conformation capture technique to identify the three-dimensional structure in human brain.
-Our work shows how knowledge of chromatin contacts facilitates large scale annotation of non-coding elements in the genome, including common variants associated with neuropsychiatric illnesses and non-coding regulatory elements related to human brain evolution.
+We try to implement Hi-C and Micro-C, genome-wide chromosome conformation capture techniques to identify the three-dimensional structure in the disease context.
+Our work shows how knowledge of chromatin contacts facilitates large scale annotation of non-coding elements in the genome and how disease-relevant cellular contexts shape gene regulatory architecture.